dgmora/tmux-project-switcher/README.md

 The default configuration assumes that you have a file structure as defined in the beginning:
 - A root folder with all your projects in `$HOME/src`.
 - Your projects are at depth `3` from that folder.
-This is important because of what you see in the popup will be all folders at that depth from the root.
+This is important becaus what you see in the popup will be all folders at that depth from the root.
 1st level would be `github.com`, second `dgmora` and third `tmux-project-switcher`.
 - The "meaningful name" of the project is the last `2` folders. i.e. `dgmora/tmux-project-switcher`.